manugarg/blog/content/posts/why-you-need-probers.md

 1. Probers see what customers see.
 Your monitoring agent, the prober, acts like a customer of yours and monitors for availability and performance regressions.
-If done right (more on this later), this is a very useful monitoring mechanism.
+If done right (more on this later), this is a very useful monitoring setup.
 2. Probers provide a signal independent of the service implementation itself.
    You’re not relying on the service to export a specific metric or a log line.
    In other words, probers change independently of the service itself.
-This decoupling is very useful, and in spirit similar to how auditors are usually external to the entity being audited.
+This decoupling is very useful, and in spirit similar to how auditors are external to the entity being audited.
 3. A corollary of the above point: probers stay stable over time.
-You can change your service (a blackbox) from within as much as you like, but as long as your interfaces stay the same, the probers don’t need to change.
+You can change your service (a blackbox from prober's point of view) from within as much as you like, but as long as your interfaces stay the same, the probers don’t need to change.

-Probers provide you a good controlled end-to-end monitoring setup, unaffected by a lot of other factors, like user network, service's status, business hours, etc. Probers don't cover everything but they provide a rock solid signal.
+Probers provide you a good controlled end-to-end monitoring setup, unaffected by a lot of other factors, like user network, service working correctly, business hours, etc. Probers don't cover everything but they provide a rock solid signal.

 ## What about other types of monitoring?